 Paulette Guerin is a graduate of the MFA program at the University of Florida.
 She lives in Arkansas and teaches English and writing at Harding University.
 Her poetry has appeared in Best New Poets 2018, ep;phany, Concho River Review, The Tishman Review, Contemporary Verse 2, and others.
 She also has a chapbook, Polishing Silver.

-Be sure to check out Paulette’s poetry in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out Paulette’s poetry in Issue Three of Orson’s Review.